New shop plans submitted for derelict Golden Lion pub site in Peterborough

 Morton and Hall Consulting Ltd have sought permission to convert the ground floor of the former Golden Lion pub in Church Street, Stanground, into a shop and the first floor into three-bedroom flat, with two bathrooms, including an en-suite, an office, living room and kitchen.

-The pub has stood empty for more than a decade and has recently become a hotspot for anti-social behaviour and a dumping ground for waste and drug paraphernalia.
+The pub has stood empty for more than a decade and has recently become a hotspot for anti-social behaviour.

 Read More